ranaroussi/yfinance/README.md

 ticker.actions
 ```

-Combine a `requests_cache` with rate-limiting to avoid triggering Yahoo's rate-limiter/blocker that can corrupt data.
+Combine `requests_cache` with rate-limiting to avoid triggering Yahoo's rate-limiter/blocker that can corrupt data.
 ```python
 from requests import Session
 from requests_cache import CacheMixin, SQLiteCache